Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Methodology

 \subsection{Knowledge Integration}

-After defining the modular components in \ourmethod{} (a general-purpose LLM, specialized LMs and knowledge filters), we propose two approaches, \emph{bottom-up} and \emph{top-down}, to integrate the general-purpose LLM with external knowledge sources, which are filtered outputs of our specialized LMs.
-Specifically, \emph{bottom-up} activates all available specialized LMs at once and employs the three knowledge filters to control for knowledge quality. \emph{Bottom-up} enables multi-domain knowledge synthesis across all available sources, but these might occasionally introduce irrelevant information which may adversely impact LLM inference.
-To this end, we additionally propose a \emph{top-down} approach, in which the LLM proactively seeks external information from selected specialized LMs. \emph{top-down} is advantageous in tasks and domains where external knowledge is not always necessary.
+After defining the modular components in \ourmethod{} (a general-purpose LLM, knowledge cards, and knowledge selectors), we propose two approaches, \emph{bottom-up} and \emph{top-down}, to integrate the general-purpose LLM with external knowledge sources, which are selected outputs of knowledge cards.
+Specifically, \emph{bottom-up} activates all available knowledge cards at once and employs the three knowledge selectors to control for knowledge quality. \emph{Bottom-up} enables multi-domain knowledge synthesis across all available sources, but these might occasionally introduce irrelevant information which may adversely impact LLM inference.
+We additionally propose a \emph{top-down} approach, in which the LLM proactively seeks external information from selected knowledge cards. \emph{top-down} is advantageous in tasks and domains where external knowledge is not always necessary.